enhanced meetings can be a wonderful thing when the technology drives

 the new skills learned and follow up with new persons met.

-Rigsbee, CSP, for over two decades, has been helping organizations
+Rigsbee, CAE, CSP, author of The ROI of Membership, has been helping organizations

 around the globe to improve their ROI through profitable strategic

-alliances and effective business relationships.
+alliances and effective business relationships for a quarter-century.
 He is the author of

 three books on alliance relationships and nearly 2,000 published